MicrosoftDocs/dynamics-365-customer-engagement/ce/basics/teams-personal-use.md

 ![Dashboard settings](media/teams-settings-page.png "Dashboard settings")

 > [!NOTE]
-> - Only Dynamics 365 version 9.x or later organizations appear in the list.
+> - Only Dynamics 365 for Customer Engagement version 9.x or later organizations appear in the list.
 Also, only active organizations (those that are not disabled or provisioning) are displayed.
 > - Only Unified Interface apps are listed.
 > - Only app modules licensed for the selected organization are listed.